alexhu98/Portfolio/docs/Sprints/20200615-sprint-2-deciding-on-a-framework.md

 # Sprint 2 Deciding on a Framework
 ##### June 15th, 2020 By Alex Hu

-Goal: Deciding on a Framework
+Goal: Decide on a Framework

 ### Next.js + GraphQL + Database ✔